Readme - Deployify server for Docker on Ubuntu

 Preparations:

-- Add these subdomains and point them to your internet IP address:
+- In the domain settings panel, add these subdomains and point them to your internet IP address:

 Installation:

-There is no problem to run the install script multiple times, even with different domain parameters (e.g if you misstyped the first time).
+There's no problem to run the install command multiple times, even with a different domain name (e.g if you misstyped the first time).

 Yeah, that's it.
 Like magic.